 A Tropical Tulum Honeymoon Guide for Trendy Couples

-Trendy couples will savor the white-sand beaches dotting Mexico's Yucatan Peninsula when they opt for a Tulum honeymoon.
-One of the last cities built and inhabited by the ancient Mayans, Tulum boasts well-preserved archaeological ruins, along with stylish hotels, spas and restaurants.
-The coastal town is filled with a variety of boutique hotels and eco-resorts; making it the perfect spot for honeymoon getaways that focus on customization and wellness.
-Read on for more details about a Tulum honeymoon and why it could be the ideal getaway for you and your partner.
+The coastal town is filled with a variety of boutique hotels and eco-resorts; making it the perfect spot for a Mexican honeymoon that focuses on customization and wellness.
+Read on for more details about a Tulum honeymoon and why it could be the ideal romantic getaway for you and your partner.

-With its turquoise waters, pristine beaches and lush jungle terrain, Tulum is the picture-perfect destination for a sexy, tropical getaway.
+With its turquoise waters, pristine beaches and lush jungle terrain, Tulum is the picture-perfect destination for a tropical beach getaway.
 The destination is ideal for adventurers who want to snorkel or explore its well-preserved Mayan ruins.
 Sprinkle in high-end restaurants, clubs, spas and refined luxury properties and couples will experience a laid-back honeymoon.

 In this town along the Riviera Maya, honeymooners can combine the relaxation of a beach vacation with the discovery and adventure, says Emmanuel Burgio, President of Blue Parallel.
 The town is also easy to access from Cancun International Airport (CUN), which is the nearest airport to Tulum.
 Since many US carriers offer daily direct flights to and from the US, most couples will fly into Cancun and enjoy the 90-minute drive to Tulum.